airbytehq/connector-contest/GUIDELINES.md

 ## Step 4

-Create your connector in accordance with the following checklist:
+Create your connector in accordance with the following checklist.
+Your PR must be opened against the [open-source Airbyte monorepo](https://github.com/airbytehq/airbyte) from your [fork](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork).
+Check out [these instructions] for guidelines to local development.

 In order for your connector to be eligible for rewards, you must pass the following criteria within the event's duration: